TE AWA LIFECARE MAIN STREET CARNIVAL AND ART MARKET |

 ![]() ![]() |

-We use Humanitix, the world’s first non-profit events ticketing platform, which gives event impact then redirects 100% of the profits from booking fees to world-changing education programs.
+Humanitix is the world’s first non-profit events ticketing platform, which gives event impact and then redirects 100% of the profits from booking fees to world-changing impact projects.
 Backed by Google.org and Atlassian, Humanitix is the charity for the tech-generation, where every ticket counts.